-This webinar quiz can be completed for continuing education.
-After purchase, you will receive an e-mail containing instructions on taking the quiz.
-Upon successful completion, you can retrieve your certificate under My Transcripts in the online education center.
+Complete this webinar exam for continuing education credit after watching the associated webinar.
+After purchase, you will receive an e-mail with instructions to take the exam.
+Upon successful completion, you can retrieve your certificate from the My Courses/Transcripts area of the Education Center.

 Fitness, health, and sports medicine professionals seeking continuing education credits or units.

 Joseph F. Signorile, PhD, is a professor in the department of kinesiology and sport sciences at the University of Miami in Coral Gables, Florida.
 He is a research health science specialist for the Miami VA Medical Center and has served as senior researcher at the Stein Gerontological Institute of the Miami Jewish Home and Hospital for the Aged.

 Dr. Signorile’s research interests include prescriptive periodization training for older individuals, development of diagnostic tests for exercise prescription, electromyographic analysis of sport- and activity-specific training, and evaluation of training techniques concentrating on power development.
 He has written more than 50 refereed articles and book chapters and presented at numerous national and international scientific and industry meetings.

 Dr. Signorile is a member of the University of Miami graduate faculty and serves on its research council and the graduate school committee for doctoral curriculum evaluation.
 He serves on the board of the International Council on Active Aging.
 He is also a member of the American College of Sports Medicine, American Geriatrics Society, and National Strength and Conditioning Association.